Contingencyplana/love_and_sharing_website_0/stories/harbinger/chapters/HAR-01_the_mind_that_sings.md

-HAR-01 — The Dream Before Worlds
+HAR-01 — The Mind That Sings

 Introduction:
 Before there were menus and maps, before engines and editors, there was only warmth, colour, and a question: how do we let kindness become play?
 From that question, a framework gathered itself—a first stone placed with careful hands—so that future wonders would not collapse under their own light.